-The three most basic significant land use protection strategies policies that have remained the mission statements for the Town of Palm Beach, (with a minor adjustment with the subject update), are as follows:
+The three most basic significant land use protection strategies policies that have remained the mission statements for the Town of Palm Beach, are as follows:

-- Discourage the amount and type of region-serving commercial development while encouraging Town-serving ones development. - Control the pace, type, and intensity of redevelopment activity in the Town. - Encourage Direct development and redevelopment at lower density levels than existing zoning allows, except for redevelopment where maintaining previous densities and/or intensities are allowed after unintentional damage or destruction, such as by fire or other casualty, act of terrorism, war or act of God or nature, and with approval from Florida Department of Environmental Protection (FDEP) if building east of the Coastal Construction Control Line (CCCL).
+- Discourage the amount and type of region-serving commercial development while encouraging Town-serving ones development. - Control the pace, type, and intensity of redevelopment activity in the Town. - Encourage Manage development and redevelopment at lower density levels than existing zoning allows, except for redevelopment where maintaining previous densities and/or intensities are allowed after unintentional damage or destruction, such as by fire or other casualty, act of terrorism, war or act of God or nature, and with approval from Florida Department of Environmental Protection (FDEP) if building east of the Coastal Construction Control Line (CCCL).

-The tremendous pressure for expansion of commercial land use is a direct function of the economically valuable image of a Palm Beach address.
-It is imperative that region-serving, high traffic generating, commercial uses be prevented from further proliferating and be reduced wherever possible.
-To this end, the Town is committed to ensuring that the existing fostering the presence of Town-serving establishments businesses and commercial areas within the Town remain vital and continue to meet essential to the needs of its Town residents.
+The tremendous pressure for expansion of commercial land use is a direct function of the economically valuable image of a Palm Beach address and the Town's proximity to downtown

+West Palm Beach.
+It is imperative that region-serving, high-traffic generating, commercial uses be prevented from further proliferating and also be reduced wherever possible.
+To this end, the Town is committed to ensuring that the existing fostering the presence of Town-serving businesses and commercial areas within the Town remain that are vital and continue to meet essential to the needs of its Town residents.

-The Town's Zoning Ordinance Comprehensive Plan has established 32,000 and 4,3,000 square-feet as the maximum gross leasable area for commercial establishments in certain districts.
-To be granted a waiver from this provision, the applicant must demonstrate that the business is Townserving; that adequate parking is available to support the request for increased floor area; and that a hardship exists which prevents them from conducting their Town-serving business within 4,3,000 square-feet or less.
+The Town's Zoning Ordinance Code has established 3,000 and 4,000 square-feet as the maximum gross leasable area for businesses in certain commercial districts.
+To be granted a waiver relief from this provision, the applicant must demonstrate that the business is Town-serving; that adequate parking is available to support the request for increased floor area; and that a hardship exists which prevents them from conducting their Town-serving business within 4,000 square-feet or less, and also meet several other standards.
 The most common waivers have been for financial institutions and professional office space.
+During Code review, these square footages will be studied.